Geometry

 Deep dive & study plan

-Under the hood, the calculator leans on angles are derived from tan(a) = a/b and tan(b) = b/a, keeping the right angle locked at 90°. the altitude splits the hypotenuse into segments useful for drafting elevations.—that’s why we surface the full expression (“c = √(a² + b²) Area = (ab)/2 Altitude to c = (ab)/c”) directly above the interactive widget.
-When you embed that formula inside H2s or supporting paragraphs, you help both humans and crawlers understand what entity the page represents.
+The math behind it: Angles are derived from tan(A) = a/b and tan(B) = b/a, keeping the right angle locked at 90°.
+The altitude splits the hypotenuse into segments useful for drafting elevations.
+The core relationship is c = √(a² + b²) Area = (ab)/2 Altitude to c = (ab)/c, shown above the calculator so you can see exactly how your inputs turn into the result.

 Quick retention checklist